techidaily/site-voice-adjusting/source/_posts/in-2024-royal-sonata-sessions-an-elite-selection-of-free-original-piano-music-ideal-for-film-and-video-creation.md

 If you want to take your film and video projects to next level, you should use royalty-free cinematic piano background music.
 These high-quality sounds and compositions will make your films more engaging.
 If you can’t find the perfect piano background for your project from the above list, you can explore [Wondershare Filmstock](https://tools.techidaily.com/wondershare/filmora/download/).
 On Filmstock, you can find a wide range of music pieces to create rhythm with the segments and scenes in your film and videos.

-Many professional YouTube content creators and filmmakers use [Filmora video editor](https://tools.techidaily.com/wondershare/filmora/download/)s to compile their clips.
+Many professional YouTube content creators and filmmakers use [Filmora video editor](https://tools.techidaily.com/wondershare/filmora/download/) s to compile their clips.
 You can download this application for Windows and macOS.
 Filmora scales your video production skills so you can reach your goals to become a professional video editor.
 This tool contains more than 800 stunning effects so you can quickly complete your projects.
 Furthermore, you can create a Hollywood effect with simple clicks.

 [Try It Free](https://tools.techidaily.com/wondershare/filmora/download/)